 I’ve been writing all my life, but I only started looking at the business seriously in 2011, after the birth of my third and last child instigated thoughts about why I continued to delay long-held ambitions when my life seemed complete in many other areas.
 What was I waiting for?

-How did I get here?
-To find out more, take a look at all my various thoughts about writing.
-I’ll be adding more as time goes by.
+How did I get this far?
+To find out more, take a look at all my various thoughts about writing:

 - I took a creative writing course with Faber Academy.